Skip to main content

 Key Concepts

-KakaoCloud's Hadoop Eco is a cloud platform service designed for distributed processing tasks using open-source frameworks such as Hadoop, Hive, HBase, Spark, Trino, and Kafka.
+KakaoCloud's Hadoop Eco is a cloud platform service for executing distributed processing tasks using open-source frameworks such as Hadoop, Hive, HBase, Spark, Trino, and Kafka.
 It provides provisioning services for Hadoop, HBase, Trino, and Dataflow using KakaoCloud's Virtual Machines.
-The key concepts of Hadoop Eco are as follows.
+The key concepts of the Hadoop Eco service are as follows:

 Cluster

-A cluster is a collection of nodes provisioned using Virtual Machines.
+A cluster is a set of nodes provisioned using Virtual Machines.

-Hadoop Eco offers the following cluster types: Core Hadoop, HBase, Trino, and Dataflow.
+Hadoop Eco provides Core Hadoop, HBase, Trino, Dataflow, and Custom bundles.

 Cluster availability types

-To ensure operational stability, availability types include Standard (Single) and High Availability (HA).
+To ensure operational stability, Hadoop Eco provides Standard (Single) and High Availability (HA) types.

 Availability TypeDescription

-Standard (Single)Composed of one master node and multiple worker nodes
+Standard (Single)Consists of 1 Master node and multiple Worker nodes.

-- Since there is only one master node, if a failure occurs, HDFS and YARN may not function
+- Since there is only one Master node, HDFS and YARN may fail to operate if a fault occurs.

-High Availability (HA)Composed of three master nodes and multiple worker nodes
+High Availability (HA)Consists of 3 Master nodes and multiple Worker nodes.

-- HDFS and YARN are configured for HA, and the master is automatically recovered in case of failure
+- HDFS and YARN are configured for HA, automatically recovering the Master in case of failure.

 Cluster versions

-The version of Hadoop Eco determines the versions of the components installed.
-HDE clusters support Core Hadoop for data analysis, HBase for HDFS-based NoSQL services, and from version HDE 1.1.2, Trino and Dataflow are available.
-HDE 2.0.1 supports Hadoop 3.x, HBase 2.x, and Hive 3.x.
+The installed component versions are determined by the Hadoop Eco version.
+HDE clusters offer the Core Hadoop bundle for data analysis, the HBase bundle for HDFS-based NoSQL services, and starting from HDE version 1.1.2, Trino and Dataflow bundles are available.
+HDE version 2.0.1 supports Hadoop 3.x, HBase 2.x, and Hive 3.x.

 Image